© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lle'r Gaer is a scheduled monument protected by Cadw under reference GM219.
 View the official record →

-Lle'r Gaer is a prehistoric hillfort situated in Glamorgan, Wales, and designated as a Scheduled Ancient Monument under Cadw reference GM219.
+Lle'r Gaer is a prehistoric hillfort located in Glamorgan, Wales, designated as a scheduled ancient monument under Cadw reference GM219.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM219.

 Lle'r Gaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lle'r Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM219.